hapax/hapax.github.io/assets/chuzenji.md

 variables will raise the dead.
 Loss is loss is loss, and non-equilibrium processes have no say in the matter.

+I head back down to the main street, with thoughts of life, disorder, being and ruin, orbiting about me.
+I have no plans; life will them anyway.
 England's notion of life as the genius of ruin is illustrated by the wildflowers sprouting through the gravel of a tumbledown plot by the ramp.
-At the back is a lean-to which reminds me of a makeshift shrine.
+At the back is a lean-to which looks almost like a makeshift shrine.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake5.png" />